Try Praising.ai free

 Turn Critics into Advocates

-The best review responses can actually convert angry customers into loyal fans: exceed expectations by offering more than they're asking for, follow up personally by checking back after resolving their issue, share improvements by letting them know how their feedback led to positive changes, and invite them back by giving them a reason to try you again.
+The best review responses can actually convert angry customers into loyal fans: exceed standards by offering more than they're asking for, follow up personally by checking back after resolving their issue, share improvements by letting them know how their feedback led to positive changes, and invite them back by giving them a reason to try you again.

 Use Reviews for Business Intelligence